TobiasPSP/doneland_sources/components/human_interface/rotary_encoder/manual/README.md

 :stopwatch: Reading time: 10 minutes.

 ## *Raw* and *Advanced* Rotary Encoders
-Let's quickly define the terms:

-* A *raw* rotary encoder is just the physical device, without any additional parts or electronic components that post-process its signals.
-* An *advanced* rotary encoder is a *raw* rotary encoder embedded in supporting hardware.

-In this section, I am looking into using *simple* **Rotary Encoders**.

-### Pro and Con
-There are actually just two good reasons for using *raw* **Rotary Encoders in your projects:

-* **Cheap and Available**: **Rotary Encoders** are readily available in many forms and shapes, and they are very inexpensive.
-* **Simple and Small**: since you are dealing with all of the challenges and shortcomings of *raw* **Rotary Encoders** yourself, in your software, you can save physical space as you don't need any other supporting components.

-On the *Con* side:
+A *raw* **Rotary Encoder** is just the physical device itself.
+You can directly connect it to your microcontroller and work with it.
+This is what I am going to demonstrate here.

+Working with **Rotary Encoders** directly can be painful, though, because they send raw data that needs to be post-processed and interpreted in order to figure out what the **Rotary Encoder** is actually doing.
+The burden is on the firmware (your software).
+Luckily, there are ready-to-use libraries that take over most of the tricky part.

-* **Many I/O Pins Required**: a *raw* **Rotary Encoder** requires at least **4** GPIO pins.
-If the encoder also acts as a switch when you press it, you need a total of **5** GPIO pins.
-Plus as many wires.
-Most microprocessors have a very limited number of GPIOs.
-This is a scarce and valuable resource.
+What they cannot work around is the fact that *raw* **Rotary Encoders** require **4** GPIO pins.
+If the encoder acts as a switch when you press it, you need a total of **5** GPIO switches.

-* **Complex Programming**: the **Rotary Encoder** sends raw impulses to your microprocessor.
-You (your firmware) needs to interpret these and figure out i.e. in which direction (and how fast) the encoder is moving.
-The software needs to deal with noisy (bouncing) keys, too.
-Your microprocessor will have to spend a significant part of its capabilities just on interpreting the encoder signals.
-Your software gets more complex, too.
+That's why there are also *advanced* **Rotary Encoders** (discussed elsewhere): the encoder is mounted on a separate breakout board with its own mini-processor who does all the heavy lifting: signal interpretation, noise, post-processing, communication.

+Such boards typically communicate via *IC2* so only two GPIO pins are needed (not five), and they are shared among all other *I2C* devices: so if you increase the number of **Rotary Encoders** in your project, the number of required GPIO pins does not change.

+In this section, I am looking at working with **Rotary Encoders** directly.

 ## Testing A *Raw* Rotary Encoder